The cost and effect of a 'keep-everything' returns policy.

 Perhaps most importantly, Sharetown dramatically reduced customer complaints:

-"We probably went from me hearing... five to 10 times a week, something that's been delayed and a customer complaining or escalating internally to now.
-I hardly hear about it at all on the reverse logistics side."
+"We probably went from me hearing... five to 10 times a week, something that's been delayed and a customer complaining or escalating internally to now, I hardly hear about it at all on the reverse logistics side."

-This improvement addresses what Harper identifies as a critical business need: "The goal for us is to always to create a better customer experience.
-And the part that a lot of people get wrong is that post-sale support, especially when it comes to returns."
+This improvement addresses what Harper identifies as a critical business need: "The goal for us is to always to create a better customer experience, and the part that a lot of people get wrong is that post-sale support, especially when it comes to returns."

 Operational Efficiency Gains

-The partnership also allowed Castlery to reallocate resources:
+The partnership also allowed Castlery to reallocate resources.

 Advice to Others in the Industry